Neill Malcolm

 Major-General Sir Neill Malcolm, KCB, DSO (8 October 1869 – 21 December 1953) was a British Army officer who served as Chief of Staff to Fifth Army in the First World War and later commanded the Troops in the Straits Settlements.

+After retiring from the British Army, from 1926 to 1946 Malcolm was President of the North Borneo Chartered Company, which controlled North Borneo.
+He was also High Commissioner for German refugees from 1936 to 1938.

 Military career

 Educated at St Peter's School, York, Eton College and the Royal Military College, Sandhurst, Malcolm was commissioned into the Argyll and Sutherland Highlanders as a second lieutenant on 20 February 1889.

 He was promoted to lieutenant on 23 August 1893.
 In 1896 he travelled with Capt.
 Montagu Sinclair Wellby across Tibet and northern China.
-He served with the 2nd battalion under Sir William Lockhart in the Tochi Field Force on the North West Frontier of India in 1897.
+He served with the 2nd Battalion under Sir William Lockhart in the Tochi Field Force on the North West Frontier of India in 1897.
 Following a stint in Uganda, where he conducted operations in Shuli country, he was appointed a Companion of the Distinguished Service Order (DSO) and promoted to captain on 21 December 1898.

-He served with mounted infantry in the Second Boer War in South Africa from late 1899, and took part in the Battle of Paardeberg in February 1900, where he was severely wounded by a gunshot in his thigh.
+He served with the mounted infantry in the Second Boer War in South Africa from late 1899, and took part in the Battle of Paardeberg in February 1900, where he was severely wounded by a gunshot in his thigh.

-After his return to the United Kingdom, he was made Deputy Assistant Quartermaster General at Army Headquarters in 1906 and Secretary of the Historical Section of the Committee of Imperial Defence in 1908 before becoming a General Staff Officer at the Staff College, Camberley in 1912.
-He served in the First World War as a General Staff Officer with the British Expeditionary Force, with the Mediterranean Expeditionary Force and then as Chief of Staff to Hubert Gough's Fifth Army in France.
-He was then General Officer Commanding 66th Division from December 1917, 39th Division from 1918 and 30th Division from later that year.
-After the war he was Chief of the British Military Mission to Berlin from 1919 and then General Officer Commanding the Troops in the Straits Settlements in 1921 before retiring in 1924.
+After his return to the United Kingdom, he was, in January 1902, seconded from his regiment in order to attend the Staff College, Camberley and was later made a deputy assistant quartermaster general (DAQMG) at army headquarters in January 1906 and secretary of the historical section of the committee of Imperial Defence in 1908.
+In December 1909 he was made a brevet lieutenant colonel.

+Promoted in August 1910 to major, he later succeeded Charles Ross as a general staff officer, grade 2 (GSO2) at the Staff College, Camberley in January 1912, and which carried with it the temporary rank of lieutenant colonel.